mainlp/mainlp.github.io/_pages/projects.md

 #### Selected research projects

 - :hourglass_flowing_sand:  *Cross-domain Relation extraction.* Extracting structured information such as bornIn(person, location) is central for knowledge base population.
 Yet current extraction technology is limited to a few text domains and semantic relations.
 How can we adapt relation extractors to generalize better across different text domains or different relation sets?
-[Seereferences of MultiVaLUe project](#multivalue).
+[See references of MultiVaLUe project](#multivalue).
 Level: BSc or MSc.

 - :hourglass_flowing_sand: *Computational Job Market Analysis.* Extraction of skills from job postings, multlinguality.
 We are particularly interested in in-depth analysis of existing data and models, or comparisons of different approaches, or extending skill extraction or classification to Germanic and other languages.
 [See references of MultiSkill project](#multiskill).
 Also [Bhola et al., 2020](https://aclanthology.org/2020.coling-main.513.pdf) and [Gnehm et al. 2021](https://www.zora.uzh.ch/id/eprint/230653/1/2022.nlpcss_1.2.pdf).
 Level: BSc or MSc.